nunit/nunit.github.io/_posts/2017-11-16-dotnetfoundation.md

 ---
 ![NUnit and the .NET Foundation](/img/nunit_dotnetfoundation.png)

 NUnit is the oldest and most popular unit testing framework for .NET.
 It was originally written by Philip Craig in 2000 on an alpha release of the .NET Framework.
-As such, it is likely one of the first and longest running open source projects for .NET.
+NUnit is likely one of the first and longest running open source projects for .NET.

 As such, we are happy to announce that the NUnit Project is joining the [.NET Foundation](https://www.dotnetfoundation.org).
 NUnit will continue to be run by the core team, [Rob Prouse](http://www.alteridem.net), [Charlie Poole](http://www.charliepoole.org/), [Terje Sandstrom](http://Hermit.no), [Chris Maddock](https://github.com/ChrisMaddock) and [Joseph Musser](https://github.com/jnm2).
 The [.NET Foundation](https://www.dotnetfoundation.org) will provide guidance and support to help ensure the future of the project.